 It is hard to ignore the strides that the Labour Party have taken forward during the pandemic.
 Since Sir Keir Starmer was installed as leader of the party, Labour have significantly reduced the Tories lead and has challenged the Prime Minister at the dispatch box.
 However, the sacking of arch-Corbynite, Rebecca Long-Bailey, spells out problems that the former head of the Crown Prosecution Service can expect to face once this virus has been abated.

 Starmer removed Rebecca Long-Bailey from her post in the Shadow Cabinet because the Shadow Education Secretary retweeted and endorsed the interview of Maxine Peake in The Independent.
-During this interview, the actress made comments on the Labour Party and the death of George Floyd.
+During, this interview the actress made comments on the Labour Party and the death of George Floyd.

-Long-Bailey, who only recently challenged Starmer for the leadership of the party, added that: ‘Today I retweeted an interview that my constituent and stalwart Labour Party supporter Maxine Peake gave to the Independent.
+Long-Bailey, who only recently challenged Starmer for the leadership of the party, added that: “Today I retweeted an interview that my constituent and stalwart Labour Party supporter Maxine Peake gave to the Independent.
 Its main thrust was anger with the Conservative Government’s handling of the current emergency and a call for Labour Party unity.
-These sentiments are shared by everyone in our movement and millions of people in our country.’
+These are sentiments are shared by everyone in our movement and millions of people in our country.’

 What choice did the Labour leader have?
 He set out his leadership bid as a mode to reunite the Labour Party.
 Imperative to this was a pledge to tackle the issues of anti-semitism within the party.